 My current research focuses on the development of intelligent biohybrid systems as functional brain repair strategies that are tailored to the individual scale.

-I am co-PI in the research line of Enhanced Regenerative Medicine where I lead the tissue engineering unit.
 I am a biotechnologist and I hold a PhD in cancer biology.

 During my years as Postdoc, my background in cellular and molecular biology has been widen to embrace biomaterials and tissue engineering, applied to different fields including neuroscience.

 My research activity focuses on exploiting biomaterials to engineer a bioinspired extracellular matrix the supports cell organization into nervous tissue and promote brain repair and understanding how the cell-biomaterial interaction influences cell fate.

 I am a biologist with a PhD in Neurobiology.